-Though Christian Benteke gave them the lead at Villa Park yesterday, Villa failed for the 15th successive match to keep a clean sheet, conceding second-half goals to Jordan Henderson and, via the penalty spot, Steven Gerrard.
+Though Christian Benteke gave them the lead at Villa Park on Sunday, Villa failed for the 15th successive match to keep a clean sheet, conceding second-half goals to Jordan Henderson and, via the penalty spot, Steven Gerrard.

 Gerrard, who played with a pain-killing injection in his heel, then cleared Benteke's header off the line to preserve a victory that enabled Liverpool to climb to within three points of neighbours Everton.